-97. An investment provider that engages in transactions involving futures, options and CFDs with or for retail clients, in particular, should ensure complete fairness in its dealings with those clients.
-(For the purposes of this section, a "retail client" is any individual client who is not a sophisticated private investor, as defined in the Investment Business (Client Money) Rules 2022).
+98. For the purposes of this section, a 'retail client' is any individual client who is not a sophisticated private investor, as defined in the amended Investment Business (Client Money) Regulations 2004.

 Minimum margin requirement

 (a) An investment provider shall ensure that margin arrangements in place for OTC leveraged products are adequate to both protect the interests of retail clients and ensure that the investment provider does not expose itself to unacceptable levels of credit risk from clients trading in these types of products.